 - Develop and promote simplified, common guidelines to make it easier to implement and use B2B standards for electronic payments and related information; and

-- Explore the possibility of developing and implementing a standard, ubiquitous B2B electronic invoice and processing platform similar to ones that have been developed in other countries.
+- Explore the possibility of developing and implementing a standard, ubiquitous B2B electronic invoice (Off-site) and processing platform similar to ones that have been developed in other countries.